 'Check Syntax' button

-'Show info' button – currently this is not implemented and will be only available on the official release.
+'Show info' button.

 'Show aliases' button

 Aliases have been added within BRAT to take into account the fact that the equivalent fields are not named similarly for all the datasets (names following the User documentation made by the data provider).
 The equivalent fields have been defined with the same alias(es) for all the altimetry data.
 If a given field is not available within the current dataset, a warning will be issued.